flyingmachine/emacs-for-clojure/README.md

 Now, let's start from the Level Two.
 And one more thing: teach youself some little Elisp (M-x info).

 ## Features
-* __Carefully designed package manager__: just load what's your have and what's your need, so it is very stable, and fast, the loading time less than 1s on most machines.
+* __Carefully designed package manager__: just load what's your need, so it is very stable, and fast, the loading time less than 1s on most machines.
-* __Adaptive__: Can run on any OS, GUI or Terminal, recent Emacs's versions or lower versions.
+* __Adaptive__: Can run on any OS, GUI or Terminal, from most recent Emacs's versions to ancient ones.
 * __Consistent__: Whereever you can play with Emacs always behaves in the same way.
 * __Awesome style__: See it yourself.